Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances: Introduction

+Our theoretical results on the exact convergence rate extend the results in total variation \citep{Wang2022} to Wasserstein distances.
+However, only a trivial example was studied in total variation \citep{Wang2022}.
+We provide a practically relevant application of our theoretical results by developing exact convergence expressions using normal-inverse-gamma proposals in the Bayesian quantile regression setting.
+Previously, qualitative convergence results for a Gibbs sampler were developed \citep{Khare2012}.

+Compared to methods used to approximate integrals such as importance sampling, MHI samplers can generate samples from the target distribution which is often of interest for practitioners.
+MHI samplers can also be computationally efficient at each iteration in contrast to more sophisticated Markov chain Monte Carlo algorithms but tend to require many iterations to accept a proposed sample.
+Connections between the MHI sampler and rejection sampling are also well-known \citep{Liu1996, Tierney1994}.
+Exact convergence rates for MHI samplers may also provide further insight into more popular Metropolis-Hastings algorithms such as the MALA and RWM algorithms.

-We derive necessary conditions for geometrically fast convergence in the Wasserstein distance for general Metropolis-Hastings Markov chains when the metric used to define the Wasserstein distance is a norm.
-This requires uniform control over the rejection in the Metropolis-Hastings algorithm and essentially matches previous results with total variation distances \citep{Mengersen1996, Roberts1996geo}, suggesting a fundamental requirement for fast convergence of these algorithms.
-We accomplish this analysis through a lower bound in the Wasserstein distance for Metropolis-Hastings algorithms on $\R^d$ which is of independent interest.
-We then use this insight to motivate a new centered proposal for the MHI algorithm.
-That is, we match the maximal point of the proposal density with that of the target density.
-By centering the proposal, we directly imbue the Markov chain with a strong attraction to a set where the target distribution has high probability eliminating the need to develop a drift condition to study the convergence rate of the Markov chain.
-Using this centered proposal in the MHI algorithm, we derive exact convergence expressions which are universal across more general Wasserstein distances (e.g. total variation) and provide readily verifiable conditions when this is achievable.
+Motivated by the general theoretical work we consider using a centered Gaussian proposal and derive exact convergence expressions in Wasserstein distances for a large class of target distributions.
+The centered Gaussian proposal matches the maximal point of the proposal density with that of the target density.
+By centering an independent proposal, we directly imbue the Markov chain with a strong attraction to a set where the target distribution has high probability.
+This centered Gaussian proposal is similar to using a Laplace approximation \citep{Pierre2011, Shephard1997, Tierney1994}, but differs in its covariance matrix.
+We study this MHI in several Bayesian generalized linear models and derive exact convergence expressions in general Wasserstein distances.

-We apply our theoretical work on the MHI algorithm with a centered Gaussian proposal to the problem of sampling posteriors of Bayesian generalized linear models and derive exact convergence rates in general Wasserstein distances for many such models.
-We then consider high-dimensional Bayesian binary response regression with Gaussian priors and derive an asymptotic upper bound for general Wasserstein distances when the sample size and the dimension grow together.
-To the best of our knowledge, this work is the first to successfully address the setting where both the sample size and the dimension increase in unison.
-For example, previous results investigated the convergence rates of certain Gibbs samplers in the case where either the dimension or the sample size increase individually \citep{KarlOskar2019, qin2021wasserstein}.